Call us for a straightforward opinion of your Hawaii legal issue: ☏ 808-326-9831

 The courts, and private parties, regularly appoint Kona Law to arbitrate matters ranging from tort/negligence cases to contract and construction claims.

 Hawaii recognizes several forms of business entities and has well-established procedures to register businesses from other jurisdictions to operate in Hawaii.
 Hawaii has some unique considerations for business entities.
 For example, employees working more than twenty hours per week are entitled to employer funded health care insurance.

-Under the current Administration, Hawaii has made business, tax, and entity filings much more accessible online, simplifying business management from multiple locations.
+Hawaii has made business, tax, and entity filings much more accessible online, simplifying business management from multiple locations.
 However, the complexity of doing business in Hawaii can be considerable, so thoughtful planning with sound business counsel can minimize the time and expense involved.